ryan-mcclue/ryan-mcclue/src/mcu.md

 Some projects could have multiple MCUs on a single board This could be because one MCU might be bit-banging (implement in software over hardware) a particular interface

+Unbalanced line uses one signal wire and gnd.
+Balanced uses two signal lines, with one phase shifted 180°

+Can also have automatic thermal shutdown